 Within the last few years, Window and Door manufacturers and installers in North America have become some of the most competitive businesses when it comes to Search Engine Marketing.
 Many Window and Door companies prefer to target locally, and thus find themselves in competition with the other companies in the same area.
-For Search Engine Marketing (SEM), Google AdWords is the preferred platform for these companies to do search ads – the ones that appear at the top of search results.
+For Search Engine Marketing (SEM), Google Ads is the preferred platform for these companies to do search ads – the ones that appear at the top of search results.

 The Window and Door industry is unique in that only a small percentage have adopted online marketing into their budget, however competition is growing.
 This indicates there is likely tremendous return on investment, and still an opportunity for a competitive advantage over those who have not taken up online marketing strategies.

 Through AdLuge, we have been able to use industry average data to help Window and Door manufacturers and installers understand what should be expected out of paid search campaigns.

 Search Engine Marketing isn’t slowing down.
 Being Google’s largest source of revenue, it can be anticipated that more focus will be placed on this service year over year.
 It’s success and continued growth is attributed to demonstrated results and return on investment for millions of Google Ads campaigns each month.

 The below data represents averages for 17 Window and Door companies that currently use the AdLuge Marketing Intelligence tool.

 The following article outlines the average Google Ads paid search metrics from October, 2013.
 This data has been compared to paid search account data from July, four months earlier.

 Although many variables can affect each campaign, this information is valuable in helping the your industry evaluate the performance of Google Ads campaigns.
 Comparing your performance to competitors and others within your industry can help determine whether there is need for improvement in your strategy.